visgl/deck.gl/docs/layers/arc-layer.md

 * Default: `false`

 Whether the layer should be rendered in high-precision 64-bit mode.
 Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

+##### `widthScale` (number, optional)

+* Default: 1

+The scaling factor for the width of each arc.
+Usually `Math.pow(viewport.zoom, 2) / Math.pow(2, 12)`, corresponding to the current zoom level and the width of 1 pixel at zoom level 12.
+You can limit the minimum size of the arc with this property.

 ### Data Accessors